Jekwwer/markdown-docs-kit/templates/CONTRIBUTING.md

 _[ADD_TEXT: Describe the pull request process.]_
-Include instructions on how to create, review, and merge pull requests, and reference any related contribution guidelines or documents (e.g., link to CONTRIBUTING.md).
+Include instructions on how to create, review, and merge pull requests, and reference any related contribution guidelines or documents.

 ## Commit Message Conventions